backand/docs/source/includes/_common_use_cases.md

 ]

 ```
 You can mix and match operations to be performed to match whatever actions you need to take.
-For example, the following set of action hashes will create a new 'news' object, create a new 'authors' object, update an existing 'authors' object with an ID of 1, and delete a 'news' object with an ID of 3:
+For example, the action hashes on the right will create a new `news` object, create a new `authors` object, update an existing `authors` object with an ID of 1, and delete a `news` object with an ID of 3.

 ## Retrieving Data
-A Complex object is an object that has relationships to other objects in the database.
-For example, the default model provided when you create a new Backand application has two objects: users and items.
-There is a one-to-many relationship between users and items, meaning that a specific user may have many different related items.
-In this example, both users and items are complex objects.
-The relationship between the two tables, represented as the User object having a collection of Item objects, can be retrieved from the database by loading them through the object's API.

-There are two ways in which you can load complex objects: Deep Loading, or Lazy Loading.
-Deep loading pulls back both the object and all of its related objects.
-In the Users/Items example, this would pull back both the user, and all items related to that user.
-Lazy loading, by comparison, only pulls back the parent object, allowing you to more closely control when you pull in the rest of the data.
-This is important when the number of related objects is large, meaning a significant load time would be necessary.

-An example of another complex object would be 'email':
+>Seeing as most objects in a Backand application tend to  be complex objects, we added an easy way to enable deep
+loading of objects.
+Simply append '?deep=true' to the object fetch URL, like so.

 ```shell
 curl https://api.backand.com/1/objects/users/5?deep=true
 ```
-Seeing as most objects in a Backand application tend to  be complex objects, we added an easy way to enable deep
-loading of objects.
-Simply append '?deep=true' to the object fetch URL, like so:
+> An example of another complex object would be 'email'.
+Requesting a user using the `deep` parameter would result in JSON resembling the following:

 ```json
 {